Easy Butternut Squash Soup Recipe

 Easy Fall Soup

-Every year I make some of the same classic dishes for holiday meals, like sweet potato casserole or corny spoon bread.
-But I also like to keep it fresh by adding in one or two new recipes.
-This seasonal soup is one I like to include now and then.
+Every year I make some of the same traditional dishes for holiday meals, like sweet potato casserole or creamy mac and cheese.
+But I love to introduce 1 or 2 new recipes too.

-- This recipe has a short list of ingredients.
+• This recipe has a short list of ingredients, and you can make it ahead for easy entertaining.

-- It has a hint of sweetness naturally from the butternut squash.
+• It has a delicious hint of sweetness naturally from the butternut squash.
 Even the kids like it!

 How to Make It